 This lush valley is a tranquil slash of green amid the barren hills.
-It's a beautiful spot with gushing fresh water springs and palm trees, and the restful atmosphere has attracted ascetics for centuries.
+It's a beautiful spot with gushing freshwater springs and palm trees, and the restful atmosphere has attracted ascetics for centuries.
 A number of monastery communities have set up camp here through the years, and Herod the Great built an aqueduct, which was repaired during the British Mandate.
 The Romans also built a road along this ancient route between Jerusalem and Jericho.
 In early Christian times, hermits lived in caves in this wild mountain country, which led to the foundation of St. George's Monastery here.
 It's a great place for a day hike or to just pack a picnic.

 5 St. George's Monastery

-Location: Jericho Road (20 km from Jerusalem)
+Location: Jericho Road (20 kilometers from Jerusalem)

 6 Qasr el Yahud

 Right beside the Jordan River is Qasr el Yahud; one of the sites vying for the title of Bethany-beyond-the-Jordan where Jesus was baptized by John the Baptist.
 Across the murky, narrow, and shallow strip of the Jordan River is the other site on Jordanian territory, which has a much more solid case for the title after recent archaeological finds.
 Nevertheless, if you don't plan on visiting Jordan, this spot does just fine.
 It's popular with pilgrims immersing themselves in the water.
-If you do decide to enter the river, please remember you are not allowed to wade the three metres to the other shore.
-The Israeli and Jordanian armies keep watch on the other side.
+If you do decide to enter the river, please remember you are not allowed to wade the three meters to the other shore.
+The Israeli and Jordanian armies keep watch on either side.

 7 Nabi Musa